nwillems94/CSR-ABM/README.md

 These data are not ingested by the model directly, they are either processed and combined into a new, formatted input file or used for the purposes of validation or parameter selection.
 Note file names may change as datasets are updated by their respective publishers.

 ## Configuration
-The model can be
+The model configuration can be altered either by editing `flaringABM_exe.R` directly or by using command line arguments.
 The default parameters are specified below:

 | **Parameter**                          | **Value**                     | **Source**                                                                        |
 |----------------------------------------|-------------------------------|-----------------------------------------------------------------------------------|
 | Number of runs                         | 32                            | NA                                                                                |